-Besides differences arising from the Risk Margin (see above), material differences between the Solvency II best estimate and the statutory value of liabilities are due to future profits being recognized in the Solvency II balance sheet.
-These are calculated with the same approach used for the PVFP valuation for the Market Consistent Embedded Value.
+Besides differences arising from the Risk Margin (see above), material differences between the Solvency II best estimate and the statutory value of liabilities are due to present value of future profits (PVFP) being recognized in the Solvency II balance sheet.
+These are calculated with the same approach used for the PVFP valuation for the Market Consistent Embedded Value as well as the SST.